mucsi96/nightwatch-cucumber/.github/ISSUE_TEMPLATE.md

 **Please tell us about your environment:**
+In case of a bug report please provide the following information:
 * output of the following command from your project root `npm ls nightwatch cucumber nightwatch-cucumber && node --version`
+* output of running nightwatch with `--verbose` flag